 Mild Ethiopian yellow split pea stew with turmeric, onion, garlic, ginger, and a soft buttery texture.

-Best for Best for vegetarian platters, fasting meals, and mild family meals., with a easy cooking level and about 70 minutes total.
+Best for vegetarian platters, fasting meals, and mild family meals..
+Plan on a easy cook and about 70 minutes total.

 Injera, misir wat, gomen, shiro, or doro wat.